philip928lin/philip928lin.github.io-Archive/_pages/about.md

 author_profile: true
 ---

-Dr. Chung-Yi Lin's research focuses on water resources management in complex adaptive water systems.
-More specifically, Chung-Yi adopted a two-way coupling technique to integrate a process-based hydrological model with human models represented by agent-based models.
-Then, he applied coupled models to explore the coevolution among natural and human systems.
-In addition, Chung-Yi developed open-source modeling software (e.g., HydroCNHS) and conducted uncertainty analysis to alleviate technical difficulties in modeling complex adaptive water systems and advance understanding of how coupled models could inform policy.
-Currently, Chung-Yi is evaluating the  compounding risks involving natural hazards and human interventions in IoT-based water systems (e.g., smart stormwater systems), which paves the way to establish a more holistic framework for integrating long-term planning and short-term responses to inform policy in complex adaptive water systems.
+One of Chung-Yi's main research applications is agricultural water allocation, where he investigates how human behavior influences water allocation decisions and their impacts on the environment.
+He has also studied sediment management, which is crucial in preventing soil erosion and reducing water quality impacts.

+In addition to his research, Chung-Yi has developed open-source modeling software, such as HydroCNHS, to facilitate modeling complex adaptive water systems.
+He has also conducted uncertainty analysis to identify sources of uncertainty in the models and improve their usability in terms of informing policy.

+Currently, Chung-Yi is working on community-based groundwater management using ABM.
+His research focuses on understanding how community behavior influences groundwater use and how management policies can be developed to promote sustainable groundwater use.

+Chung-Yi is also interested in IoT-based water systems, such as smart stormwater systems.
+He is developing smart control schema that quantifies cyber-physical risks and informs decision-making in water management.

+Overall, Chung-Yi's research aims to establish a more holistic framework for integrating long-term planning and short-term responses to inform policy in complex adaptive water systems.
+Through his work, he hopes to advance understanding of the interactions between natural and human systems and improve water resources management practices.